RecordsKeeper/multichain/docs/source/mininglinux.rst

 .. _linux-installingrk:

-Installing Recordskeeper on Linux
+Installing RecordsKeeper on Linux
 ---------------------------------

-First Install these dependencies by executing below commands:
+First, install these dependencies by executing the following commands:

 .. code-block:: bash